swiftlang/swift/docs/proposals/Accessors.rst

-However, addressors are not atomic in this way: they return an address to the caller, which may then interleave arbitrary code before completing the operation.
+However, addressors are not atomic in this way: they return an address to the caller, which may then interleave arbitrary code before completion the operation.
 This can present the opportunity for corruption if the interleaved code modifies the original value.
 Consider the following code::